Volunteering for Your Sanctuary makes a huge difference to the lives of those experiencing Domestic Abuse.

 Contact Karen on firstname.lastname@example.org to book a place.

-We are looking for two new Trustees to join our experienced and dedicated Board.
-In particular, we are looking for someone with knowledge and experience of safeguarding and the ability to provide specialist insight and guidance.
-An understanding of Surrey County Council's social care safeguarding model would be extremely useful.
+We are looking for new Trustees to join our experienced and dedicated Board.
+In particular we are looking for a new Treasurer and someone with fundraising expertise would be especially welcome.
 All of our Trustees must have empathy to our cause and a willingness to use their skills to help develop the overall vision, strategy and impact of Your Sanctuary.
 As well as some initial training, you would need to be able to commit to six half day board meetings each year and one 'away day' (within the Woking area).
 You will also need to provide support and advice on an ad hoc basis when your area of expertise is required.
 If you can make a real difference to the lives of women, men and children affected by domestic abuse then please send your CV through to Karen on firstname.lastname@example.org.

 Our Outreach Volunteer Service aims to offer existing outreach clients emotional and practical 1:1 support on a longer term and/or flexible basis.